block-foundation/glossary/README.md

 * **Staking**: The act of participating in a Proof-of-Stake (PoS) consensus mechanism by holding and "staking" a cryptocurrency in a wallet to support operations such as block validation, security, and governance on a blockchain network.
 * **Stablecoin**: A type of cryptocurrency that is designed to maintain a stable value, as opposed to highly volatile cryptocurrencies like Bitcoin.
 Stablecoins are often pegged to a reserve of assets.
 * **Sustainability**: In the context of real estate, this term refers to constructing and managing buildings in ways that are environmentally responsible and resource-efficient, from siting to design, construction, operation, maintenance, renovation, and deconstruction.
+* **Token Burn**: The process of intentionally and permanently removing tokens from circulation, reducing the total supply, often to control the inflation rate of a cryptocurrency.
 * **Tokenization**: The process of converting rights to an asset into a digital token on a blockchain.
 This can be done with any asset, including real estate.
+* **Tokenized Real Estate**: The process of converting the ownership rights of a real estate asset into a digital token on a blockchain.
+This allows for fractional ownership, easier transfers of ownership, and the potential for a global pool of buyers and sellers.
 * **Utility Token**: A type of cryptocurrency that provides users with access to a product or service, but does not represent ownership.
 * **Wallet**: In the context of cryptocurrency, a wallet is a digital place to store cryptocurrency tokens securely.
 * **Web 3.0**: Also known as the semantic web, it represents a future phase of the internet where information is connected in meaningful, machine-readable ways.
 It's often associated with the use of blockchain and decentralized systems.